blenheiminnovation/IoT/README.md

 - 2 M-M Cables
 - 4 F-M Cables

-The initial use of the RAK module to transmit data from sensors can be with an LDR measuring the surrounding light levels.
+The initial use of the RAK module to transmit data from sensors could be with an LDR measuring the surrounding light levels.
 You need to apply an ADC to the readings from the LDR and convert this value to a percentage, for easier handling.
 Then use a while loop to constantly check the value of the LDR, and use an if statement to check if it goes below 20%.
 If this condition is met the data will be transmitted to The Things Network and uplinked to Datacake.
 The uses of a program such as this could be automating lights turning on or off if a certain light level is reached; this may help save energy because it would prevent lights being left on when they are not needed.

 #### Ultrasonic Sensor Process